daviddob/CSE410-F19/assignments/assignment1.md

 for planning a new data center from Application all the way down to Hardware planning.

+This assignment can be submitted by committing an updated version of this file to your course repo under an 'assignments' folder.
+It can be in its own markdown file, or as the README of its own folder depending on your preference.

 1. Define **Capacity** and **Demand** in your own words and provide examples of each
 <br>